Non piu, tutto ascoltai: History

 A concert performance of Idomeneo was given at the Palais Auersperg in Vienna mostly by aristocratic amateur players in March 1786.
 Two new pieces were added to the 1781 opera, more suited to such a concert performance rather than a full opera production.
 "Non piu.
 Tutto ascoltai" was inserted as the new beginning of the second act and was sung by the tenor Baron Pulini.
 The solo violin accompaniment was played by Mozart's friend, Count August Hatzfeld.

-The solo violin part described as "ravishingly beautiful" by the scholar H. C. Robbins Landon, who also declared the aria "the equal of anything of in The Marriage of Figaro" on which Mozart was working on at the time.
+The solo violin part was described as "ravishingly beautiful" by the scholar H. C. Robbins Landon, who also declared the aria "the equal of anything of in The Marriage of Figaro" on which Mozart was working at the time.
 Other performers included Countess Hortense Hatzfeld, nee Comtesse Zierotin (the wife of August's half-brother, Clemens), as Elettra, and Giuseppe Antonio Bridi from Rovereto as Idomeneo.